Some Top Travelling Tips:

 Pictures are one of the best souvenirs.
 So don’t worry about looking like a tourist, no one cares.
 Take loads, they are great to show friends and family.
 They don’t take up any room in your luggage.
 Just remember once you have snapped away, put the camera away and enjoy the scenery and amience of your location.

 Nothing in this world is impossible there is always a way if you put your mind to it.
 So don’t give up, you just have not thought of the correct solution or come across the right person yet.

 Don’t be fooled into thinking you can not do it by anyone, you can!
 Prove them wrong.
-Persistance really does pay off.
+Persistence really does pay off.

-Cochsrufing.org is a website with a large community of travellers who share their spare rooms with fellow travellers when they are passing through where they live.
+Cochsrufing.org is a website with a large community of travelers who share their spare rooms with fellow travelers when they are passing through where they live.
 It is a great way to stay with local people.
 It is all based on recommendations, so you will get an idea about the person before staying there.